Paddle Sports Guidelines – This booklet contains essential safety guidelines for kayaking, caoneing and sit on tops.

 Paddle sports can be very dangerous and physically demanding.
 The user of this product should understand that participation in paddle sports may involve serious injury or death.
 Observe the following safety standards whenever using this product.
 The user of this product acknowledges both an understanding and an assumption of the risk involved in paddle sports.

 After you have inflated your kayak and before you put it in the water, inspect your equipment for obvious signs of wear or failure.
 Review local rules and regulations and read again the “CAUTION” statement.
-Most areas have local laws and regulations about the use and equipment of small boats.

 Your kayak is designed to be paddled with a double bladed kayak paddle.
 Paddle with short and even strokes.
 Keep the blade close to the kayak and the paddle almost vertical.
 Pull with your lower hand and push with your upper hand.
 To reduce the amount of swaying at the front of the kayak, ease off on the force of your stroke.
 Paddling with a backward stroke can sometimes offer quick maneuverability.